sourcefrog/conserve/tests/printproto.md

     $ conserve printproto 1 2 3
     E*] 'conserve printproto' takes exactly one argument, the path of the file to dump. (glob) [1]

+protobuf messages don't carry any overall type identification, so printproto infers the format from the last component of the filename.
+It complains if it can't guess the format:

+    $ conserve printproto /dev/null
+    E*] can't infer proto format from filename "/dev/null" (glob) [1]